JuliaEditorSupport/julia-vim/README.md

 the cursor is at the end of a recognized LaTeX symbol (e.g. `\alpha`) in insert mode, pressing the `Tab` key will substitute it with the corresponding Unicode symbol (e.g. `α`).

-If no suitabe substitution is found, the action will fall back to whatever mapping was previously
+If no suitable substitution is found, the action will fall back to whatever mapping was previously
-defined: by default, inserting a literal `Tab` character, or invoking some other action if another plug-in is installed, e.g. syntastic or YouCompleteMe.
+defined: by default, inserting a literal `Tab` character, or invoking some other action if another plug-in is installed, e.g. [supertab] or [YouCompleteMe].

 A literal tab can always be forced by using `CTRL-V` and then `Tab`.